Nio Shortlists Hefei And 2 More Cities For Hosting Nio Day 2021: What You Should Know

 What Happened: Nio has zeroed in on Hefei, Suzhou and Xi'an as contenders for hosting the annual Nio Day event for 2021, the CnEVPost reported, citing the company.

-Nio users will now vote on the shortlisted companies presented by the company on the Nio App.
+Nio users will now vote on the shortlisted cities presented by the company on the Nio App.
 The voting window is open between July 23 and 24.

 The company will decide on the venue based on the votes each of the cities receives in the voting round.